austinmama/vsrx/readiness.md

 # Checking vSRX readiness
 {: #vsrx-readiness}

-A readiness check verifies your vSRX's ability to perform certain gateway actions.
+A readiness check verifies the ability of your {{site.data.keyword.vsrx_full}} to perform certain gateway actions.
 They include:

 * OS reloads
 * License upgrades